Best Hotels in Buenos Aires

 By air:

 Most international flights arrive at Ezeiza (EZE), while regional ones use Aeroparque Jorge Newbery (AEP), just 15 minutes from downtown.
+Many travelers complete Buenos Aires online hotel booking before arrival to avoid late-night stress.
 Travelers often prefer staying in hotels in Buenos Aires near airport zones if they have connecting flights, which is convenient, safe, and surprisingly stylish.

 By rail: